timeeeee/centipede-game/README.md

 # centipede-game
 evolve mixed strategies for the centipede game

-You will need npm to install the dependencies from package.json.
+You will need sass and jshint.
-For javascript linting (`make lint`) you'll need jshint.

 After cloning:

-1. Run `npm install` to install dependencies
-2. Run `make` to compile css and javscript.
+1. Run `make` to compile css.
-3. Open index.html in a browser.
+2. Open index.html in a browser.